cryptolake/cryptolake.github.io/content/Articles/Time series forecasting.md

 # EDA

-We start by exploring our data, in this project we have two csv files one from bitstamp and the other from coinbase, first thing we first we load the coinbase csv using pandas.
+We start by exploring our data, in this project we have two csv files one from bitstamp and the other from coinbase, first thing first, we load the coinbase csv using pandas.

 ```python